Skip to main content

 This week's problem deals with exponents.
 After solving, the students might be surprised by how quickly an amount of money increases as it's doubled again and again.
 This can lead to a great discussion about exponential growth!

-Update: To access all of the Problem of the Week problems (future), click here!
+To access all of the Problem of the Week free resources, click here!

 Comments